Monster radiative shocks in the perturbed magnetospheres of neutron stars: Discussion

-The luminosity of the expected X-ray burst is comparable to the power of the original kHz wave.
+Magnetosonic waves accelerate the plasma radially only in the equatorial plane of the magnetosphere.
+Waves at different latitudes accelerate the plasma obliquely (\Sect~\ref{oblique}), so the gamma-ray emission is oblique, not beamed toward the star, and can avoid absorption by the ultrastrong field.
+Instead, the oblique gamma-rays will convert to $e^\pm$ pairs via photon-photon collisions, as they propagate toward the equatorial plane and collide with the symmetric gamma-rays from the lower hemisphere.
+The collisions will be efficient because of the broad spectrum of curvature radiation (its half-width extends from $0.01\epc$ to $1.5\epc$, see e.g. \cite{Longair94}), so the gamma-rays will find counterparts near the threshold for $e^\pm$ creation with a large cross section $\sim 0.1\sT$.
+This leads to a high pair production rate, and the region behind the shock will become populated with optically thick $e^\pm$ plasma.

+The created $e^\pm$ plasma will cool by emitting softer synchrotron photons and by scattering the photons as they diffuse out of the $e^\pm$ cloud behind the shock.
+Radiation production is controlled by the compactness parameter, \beq \lm=\frac{\sT L}{8\pi \me c^3\Rm }\approx 7.7\times 10^4\,L_{43}^{5/4}\mu_{33}^{-1/2}. \eeq The high compactness implies a large optical depth to photon-photon collisions, so most gamma-rays should convert to pairs, which experience fast radiative cooling.
+Thus, the shock emission will be reprocessed to photons of lower energies.
+The luminosity of the resulting X-ray burst is comparable to the power of the original kHz wave.
+The burst resembles radiative processes in compact magnetic flares simulated in \cite{Beloborodov21a}; its spectrum can be found with similar detailed radiative transfer simulations, which we leave for future work.

 A minimum duration of the burst is set by the light crossing time $r/c$, where $r$ is a few $\Rm$.
-A typical value of this minimum duration is $\sim 10\,$ms. Bursts with high $\lm$ may last longer, as it takes longer for the reprocessed X-rays to diffuse out from the optically thick $e^\pm$ cloud.
-In addition, the observed burst duration may be increased if it is fed by multiple shocks.
-Such composite bursts are expected from star quakes, which may last 10-100~ms \citep{Bransgrove20}, intermittently pumping the kHz magnetospheric waves.
+A typical value of this minimum duration is $\sim 10\,$ms. Bursts with high $\lm$ may last longer, as it takes time for the reprocessed X-rays to diffuse out of the optically thick $e^\pm$ cloud.
+In addition, starquakes may produce multiple shocks, creating multiple bursts.
+Such composite bursts can last $\sim 100$\,ms, depending on the crustal quake coupling to the neutron star core \citep{Bransgrove20}.